Check out these three quick questions about your last year:

 Finally, identify the “so what/now what” from this exercise.
 To begin 2019 with the successful end of 2019 in mind, what does that success look like, and what will that require of you?
 Make a list of not more than three goals that reflect your highest priorities.

-Incorporate three key takeaways and three leave-behinds from 2018 in your 2019 plan
+Incorporate three key takeaways and three leave-behinds from last year in your plan for this year

 Make two lists to go with your goals:

-a) What are your three most important takeaways from 2018—the things you learned, did well, loved, or appreciated, that you’d like to invite to the party and incorporate into 2019?
+a) What are your three most important takeaways from 2018—the things you learned, did well, loved, or appreciated, that you’d like to invite to the party and incorporate into this year?

-b) What are your three most essential leave-behinds from 2018—the things you’d like to tell, “thank you for your service, you are dismissed” from 2019?
+b) What are your three most essential leave-behinds from last year—the things you’d like to tell, “thank you for your service, you are dismissed” from this year?